rotki/docs/usage-guides/integrations/calendar.md

+---
+description: Using the calendar to track events, set reminders, and receive automatic alerts like ENS expiration.
+---

 # Calendar

 rotki provides a calendar view where you can add and track events for your activities.
 You can also set reminders to perform some actions related to these events.